stesind/WifiThermometer/README.md

-# VentilationTimerClock
+# WifiThermometer

-A simple timer clock for a home ventilation system.
-Project files are for platform.io.

-It is based on ESP8266 using DHT22 and P channel mosfet.
-Time is synced by NTP.
+A simple Wifi enabled thermometer based on ESP8266 - WeMos D1 Mini.

+Still in development and has obsolete code.
+However it is working.

+Libs have to be installed in the lib folder or via PlatformIO.
+The BME280 lib is taken from Arduinos Libs, not from PlatformIO but is provided by the same developer.

+Copy the file src/Constants.h.Sample to src/Constants.h and fill in required values.